majidsh97/Projects/README.md

     </tr>
 </table>

-<small> Descriptions are create by misteral.ai and chatgpt. </small>
+<small> Descriptions are created by misteral.ai and chatgpt. </small>